Royal Palace of Naples: The King's Apartment

 The Second Antechamber (room IV) was in the time of Charles of Bourbon the "Antechamber of the Officers".
-It preserves a ceiling from the viceregal period and mannerist style that represents the glorious episodes of the reign of Alfonso V of Aragon,refn|group="note"|The frescoes, whose titles were transcribed on the different cornices, successively represent Alfonso enters Naples, Care of the arts and letters, The city from Genoa offers the keys to Alfonso the Magnanimous, Alfonso gives the Order of the Golden Fleece to Alfonso, and Alfonso's royal investiture.
-The same subject can be found in some Roman palaces also built by Fontana for Pope Sixtus V, and was painted by Belisario Corenzio and his workshop around 1622.
+It preserves a ceiling from the viceregal period and mannerist style that represents the glorious episodes of the reign of Alfonso V of Aragon, (Note: The frescoes, whose titles were transcribed on the different cornices, successively represent Alfonso enters Naples, Care of the arts and letters, The city from Genoa offers the keys to Alfonso the Magnanimous, Alfonso gives the Order of the Golden Fleece to Alfonso, and Alfonso's royal investiture.
+The same subject can be found in some Roman palaces also built by Fontana for Pope Sixtus V, and was painted by Belisario Corenzio and his workshop around 1622.)
 The walls contain paintings from the Seicento, such as the Vestment of Saint Aspreno by Massimo Stanzione.
 The famous Pala Colonna by Raphael, acquired by King Ferdinand IV and taken into exile by Francis II in 1860, also hung there; It is currently in the Metropolitan Museum in New York.
 The furnishings include a console of Neapolitan manufacture from 1780, 19th century armchairs and mirrors, and other Empire style furniture brought here by the Murat family.
 There are also clocks and candelabra by the bronzer Pierre-Philippe Thomire and 19th-century Chinese porcelain vases, which Nicholas I of Russia gave to Ferdinand II on the occasion of his trip to Naples in 1845.